hex808080/MODEL-COV/README.md

 - `config`: (_optional_) _dictionary_ containing configuration parameters.

 ### Outputs
-The script will produce output files with filenames starting with `results_YYYYMMDD`
+The script will produce output files with filenames prefix determied by the parent function:
-- ``
+- `*.json`: JSON file containing all radom forest results, e.g. classification performance per iteration, feature importance, etc.
+- `*.png`: Combined bar- and box-plots reporting ranked feature importance and group values distrinbutions.
+- `*.mpl`: If the `mpl_save` option is used in the configuration file (see **Configuration**). _Matplotlib_ object containing the combined bar- and box-plots.

 ### Configuration
 The random_forest algorithm configuration file is divided into two main sections: `random_forest_config` and `random_forest_plot_config`.
 These sections allow you to fine-tune the behavior of the random forest classifier and customize the appearance of the associated bar- and box-plots.
 Below are the available configuration options (see `classify_config.json` file):